achew12/achew.github.io/cv.md

 - Assist professors, students and learning assistants with questions or missing/requested items
 - Making sure that assigned lab is all stocked and clean before closing up

-Leadership and Activites:
+### Leadership and Activites:

-COSAM collective mentorship 2021 - present
+COSAM Mentor Collevtive 2021 - present
 - Help to create a safe and welcoming space for students from the same college
+- Discuss questions related to college life and guide mentors to achieving their goals

 SLO tutors 2021 – present
 -	Work with groups of students to provide help with concepts and homework in an after-school program